NBISweden/strobealign-evaluation/mcs/README.md

 that directory.
 This will ensure that the symlinks to `../datasets/` and `../genomes/` work.

+Next, run the shell script `./run.sh`.
+This runs snakemake once on each of the various benchmark configurations (`.yaml` files in this directory) in order to create a result CSV file.

-Finally, run `snakemake -c 8`, where 8 is the number of threads to use.
-You can use a different number, but our results were obtained with `-c 8`.
+The script runs snakemake with `-c 8`, where 8 is the number of threads to use.
-If you run this on a cluster, you should use a Snakemake profile that specifies which resources to use, see `../slurm/config.yaml` for an example.
-With a profile, run `snakemake --profile=the-profile-dir/` (where `the-profile-dir/` must contain a `config.yaml` file).
+We ran our benchmarks on a dedicated PC with very few other processes running in order to get reliable runtime measurements.
+The machine has 8 cores and 64 GB RAM.

+To run the workflow on a cluster, the `./run.sh` script should be simple to modify.
+If you use SLURM, you can use the Snakemake profile in `../slurm/config.yaml` as a template.
+(Use `snakemake --profile=the-profile-dir/` to run snakemake with a profile.)

+After running the workflow, create the final plots with `./plot.sh` as describe above.

 ## Plots in the paper

-The main output of the workflow is the CSV file `result.csv` and the plots in `plots/`.
-The following plots are shown in the paper:
+The main output of the workflow are the CSV files in this directory and the plots in `figures/`.
+Plots in subdirectories of `figures/` (such as `figures/longreads/`) are created by the workflow, but not shown in the paper.

-* `genome-CHM13-accuracy.pdf` -- Fig. 2 ("Accuracy of ... read alignment")
-* `genome-CHM13-time.pdf` -- Fig. 3 ("Runtime of ... read alignment")
-* `ends-se-accuracy.pdf` -- Suppl.
-Fig. 2 (Accuracy of single-end reads alignment)
-* `ends-pe-accuracy.pdf` -- Suppl.
-Fig. 3 (Accuracy of paired-end reads alignment)
-* `ends-se-time.pdf` -- Suppl.
-Fig. 4 (Runtime of single-end reads alignment)
-* `ends-pe-time.pdf` -- Suppl.
-Fig. 5 (Runtime of paired-end reads alignment)
-* `ends-se-aligned.pdf` -- Suppl.
-Fig. 6 (Mapping rate of single-end reads alignment)
-* `ends-pe-aligned.pdf` -- Suppl.
-Fig. 7 (Mapping rate of paired-end reads alignment)